Beschrijving van opleiding

-On the BEng in Computer Science, we do this by providing a range of learning experiences which enable our students to engage with subject experts, develop attributes and perspectives that will equip them for life and work in a global society and make use of innovative technologies and a world-class library that enhances their development as independent, lifelong learners.
+The BSc in Business Information Technology including Professional Experience is a shared programme with Queen's Management School and provides a range of learning experiences which enable students to engage with subject experts, develop attributes and perspectives that will equip them for life and work in a global society and make use of innovative technologies and a world-class library that enhances their development as independent, lifelong learners.
 Examples of the opportunities provided for learning on this course are:

 - E-Learning technologies

-The Virtual Learning Environment (VLE) is called CANVAS and may be associated with communication relating to lectures and assignments.
-A range of e-learning experiences are also embedded in the degree through, for example, interactive group workshops in a flexible learning space; IT modules; podcasts and interactive web-based learning activities; opportunities to use IT programmes associated with design in practicals and project-based work etc.
+Information associated with lectures and assignments is often communicated via a Virtual Learning Environment (VLE) called Queen’s Online.
+A range of e-learning experiences are also embedded in the degree through, for example, interactive group workshops in a flexible learning space; IT and statistics modules; podcasts and interactive web-based learning activities; opportunities to use IT programmes associated with design in practicals and project-based work etc.